rosesori/habit-blocks/README.md

 # habit-blocks

-An iPhone app to track your habits and view your consistency with a homescreen widget.
+An iPhone app to track your habits and view your consistency with a homescreen heatmap widget.

 ## Breakdown